Three More Officers Charged In George Floyd’s Death

-All four of the former Minneapolis, Minnesota former police officers present when George Floyd died have now had charges brought against them according to CNN.
+All four of the former Minneapolis, Minnesota, police officers present when George Floyd died have now had criminal charges brought against them, according to CNN.

-The charges against the former officer believed to be responsible for Floyd’s death, Derek Chauvin, have been upgraded from first-degree murder to the heftier charge of second-degree murder.
+The charge against the former officer believed to be responsible for Floyd’s death, Derek Chauvin, has been upgraded to the heftier count of second-degree murder.

 In addition to Chauvin’s upgraded charges, the other former officers, Tou Thao, 34, Thomas Lane, 37, and J. Alexander Kueng, 26, are being charged with aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.
 Minnesota Attorney General Keith Ellison announced what the former officers face on Wednesday.